oooutlk/inwelling/examples/beta/README.md

 Use `cargo test -- --nocapture` to check the metadata.

 Note that "alpha = true" will not be echoed twice in `echo::echo()`.

+Use `cargo test --no-default-features` to demonstrate optional metadata.